lemairem/fctlog/README.md

 C++ Function Entry/Exit Logger

 This tool provide logging of class member function entry, exit and throw.
-If it isn't possible to use a debuger, this tool will be very helpfull.
+This tool is very helpfull if it isn't possible to use a debuger.

 No need to modify the original class.
 A child class for logging purpose must be created.